Darwen: Music

 Darwen has its own music school, Darwen School of Music (formerly Elite School of Music), situated on Blackburn Road.
 The school has a majority focus on popular music.

 Darwen Live (formerly Darwen Music Live) is a free two-day music festival held each year over the second bank holiday in May.
 The main stage is built outside the town hall, and other smaller music stages are usually based around the town in pubs and bars.
-The festival has attracted artists such as the Buzzcocks, China Crisis, Toyah and Paul Young, as well as being a showcase for local bands.
+The festival has attracted artists such as Buzzcocks, China Crisis, Toyah, The Hoosiers, The Undertones, and Paul Young, as well as being a showcase for local bands.
+It currently holds the title of "the biggest free music festival in the UK" by attendance, with its crowd of roughly 35,000-40,000 in 2024 even leading to the claim that it could be the largest in Europe.

+Record label Sunbird Records (no connection to the American label) and an associated venue/recording studio of the same name are based in Darwen, established by locals Steven Lindley and Ian Almond.
+Following the label's closure in 2013, the venue was opened in the town centre in 2016 by Steven's son Jonathan Lindley to "provide a performance space, recording studio and record label all under one roof", "investigate whether post-subcultural discourse factors in the design of an independent record label", "drive to launch new alternative music and culture" and has been described as "built by local musicians for musicians", catering to both local bands and DJ's sets.
+The brand has additionally included a podcast for local artists, and academic research that can be found on the Sunbird website.
+The venue is notable for being saved from closure in 2023, during a campaign which was supported by Ed Sheeran and Music Venue Trust, and for being one of the remaining UK music venues to have doubled up as a record label during its run.

+Two labels associated with the donk genre of music, Bad Records and Bncy Music, are based in Darwen.
+The group Bad Behaviour (DJ Greenie and Bon Lee), founders of Bad, are also known for appearing on major labels such as Ministry of Sound.
+Bncy Music is associated with the local YouTube channel and podcast series Flexxed TV.

 Darwen has one of the oldest brass bands in the country.
 Now named Blackburn and Darwen Band, its roots can be traced back to 1840.
 Another brass band, Darwen Brass, was formed in 2007 and under MD Steve Hartley has enjoyed many notable competition successes, including 4th section wins throughout the North West.
 In 2012 Darwen Brass qualified for the National Brass Band Championships, finishing 5th.
 The band was promoted to the 3rd section from the start of 2013.